Source: So happy 59/Shutterstock.com

 2degrees

-Currently, 2degrees is only continuing its standard offer: receive a one-off 7.5GB of rollover data if you move your existing number over to a 2degrees monthly or weekly prepaid plan with a data limit.
+And across its prepaid plans, 2degrees is continuing its standard offer: receive a one-off 7.5GB of rollover data if you move your existing number over to a 2degrees monthly or weekly prepaid plan with a data limit.
+Plus, all 2degrees plans come with an hour of free daily data.

 One NZ